We Protect Medicine by Empowering Good Doctors

 Why You Should be Part of Organized Medicine ...
 Or What We've Done for You Lately?

-- Liability Protection for Volunteer Physicians – The Governor recently signed legislation that enables physicians who provide charity health care through organized programs, such as Project Access Nashville, to have liability protection, except in cases of gross negligence.
+- Liability Protection for Volunteer Physicians - The Governor recently signed a law that enables physicians who provide charity health care through organized programs, such as Project Access Nashville, to have liability protection, except in cases of gross negligence.

-- Stopped cuts in Medicare Reimbursement Rates Averaging $35,000/physician in 2007 – The average physician received $35,000 more in 2007 after organized medicine prevented planned Medicare reimbursement cuts.
+- Stopped cuts in Medicare Reimbursement Rates Averaging $35,000/physician in 2007 - The average physician received $35,000 more in 2007 after organized medicine in our state, led by the TMA, prevented planned Medicare reimbursement cuts.
 In some cases, there were increases.
 Since most commercial payers calculate their rates from the Medicare schedule, the effect multiplies for every physician.
 If rates were cut as planned, your group could have lost millions in revenue.

-- Medical Liability Reform – TMA, local medical societies, and our members are leading the charge to reform our medical liability system.
+- Medical Liability Reform - TMA, with the support of local medical societies like the Nashville Academy, is leading the charge to reform our medical liability system.
 We must continue the fight until we achieve the proper legislation.
-To win we must have the grassroots support of individual physicians and their groups.
+To win, TMA needs have the support of individual physicians and their groups.
 These large scale advocacy efforts require the attention and efforts of the entire profession.

 - Insurance reforms - Every medical practice is affected by the bureaucracy of insurance companies.
 Through organized medicine efforts, Cigna changed its practices resulting in as much as $750,000 in ‘found money' for some larger groups.
 Although physicians were owed the money, chances were good that most never would have received it without these efforts.
 The long-term impact on the way insurance companies do business will mean greater balance and fairness to doctors.